 The total carbon footprint of a globally traded product includes all of the carbon emissions associated with its production, consumption, and distribution—including international maritime shipping.
 The world’s carbon emission reduction efforts have largely focused on domestic production and consumption.
 Countries are beginning to consider carbon traded across their borders.
-Carbon emissions from international maritime shipping, a core component of global trade, have escaped scrutiny.
+International shipping emissions, a core component of global trade, have escaped scrutiny.

 The greenhouse gas emissions of total maritime shipping (international, domestic, and fishing) were 1,076 million tonnes in 2018–accounting for only 2.89 percent of global anthropogenic GHG emissions.
 Currently, the international maritime shipping industry’s carbon reduction strategy relies on energy efficiency standards that were added to the International Convention for the Prevention of Pollution from Ships (MARPOL).
 The new standards require all new ships to meet specified energy efficiency targets.

 Tatiana Falcão, an international tax law consultant and policy adviser, is currently a member of the United Nations Subcommittee on Environmental Taxation.
 Falcão proposes taxing the emissions from international shipping based on distance and the destination of a product.
 Under her proposal, the tax liability of each good would be a product of distance traveled to the destination and carbon tax rate in the country of destination.
 The shipping company would pay the proposed tax to the country of destination.